Non-stop flights to Chicago (MDW)

 From El Paso, Fort Lauderdale, Fort Myers, Grand Rapids and Hartford, all direct flights to Chicago are operated by Southwest Airlines.

-From Houston, you can fly non-stop with Frontier Airlines or Southwest Airlines.
+From Houston, you can fly non-stop to Chicago with Frontier Airlines.
+This is a seasonal route that starts in March and ends in April.

 From Miami, you can fly non-stop with Frontier Airlines or Southwest Airlines.
+This is a seasonal route that starts in March and ends in October.

 From Minneapolis, you can fly non-stop with Delta (SkyTeam) or Southwest Airlines.

 From Orlando, you can fly non-stop with Frontier Airlines or Southwest Airlines.
+This is a seasonal route that starts in March and ends in October.

 From Pittsburgh, Portland, Portland and Providence, all direct flights to Chicago are operated by Southwest Airlines.